 Since Annual Ryegrass is a heavy feeder, it is able to bind up nitrogen during the winter which helps prevent losses caused by rains leaching nitrates below the root zone.
 Sowing clover, peas, and other legumes along with Annual Ryegrass is a standard practice that we use here on the farm.
 And although we use it as a cover crop and turn it under in the spring, it can be allowed to become established as forage or hay.

-Each packet contains one ounce, which will cover about 130-200 square feet of garden space.
+One ounce will cover about 130 to 200 square feet of garden space.
 As part of a mix, coverage increases accordingly.